 Generally your university will help you through the visa application process and will explain what you have to do and bring in detail.
 The embassy should also be helpful – make sure to contact them first to book an appointment and get the full list of what you’ll need to successfully complete the visa application.

 The student visa in Finland must be renewed each year, and that can be done very easily at your local police station without too much fuss – worry about that later.

 Finnish is the language spoken in Finland, strangely enough, and the Finns themselves tend to be very quiet when they talk in any language.
 This isn’t rude, it’s just the culture here; so don’t be offended when a Finn only responds to you very quietly.
 English is spoken by all but the very old and the very young, and you should have no problems getting around the place with no command of Finnish, although if you’re intending on living and studying here for a few years, it may well be worth picking up a few choice words and phrases.

 The university courses are taught in both English and Finnish, and both are taught incredibly well.
 Bare in mind, though, as discussed above, that an English-taught course may well have tuition fees, whilst a Finnish one absolutely will not.
 Check with the universities you’re applying for whether or not they charge for the English course, and make sure to check how much before you hang up!
-Sometimes the charges can be a purely symbolic 10 to 200 euros a year or term.
+Sometimes the charges can be a purely symbolic €10 to €200 per year or term.